‘Playboy’ Model Joy Corrigan Dances In Leather Daisy Dukes On Instagram

 “If I’m dating someone, one of my favorite ways to connect is through a competitive activity — whether it’s boxing, chess, or a cook-off of our favorite dish,” Joy confessed.

-Corrigan went on to tell the magazine that she knows what she wants, and believes that women can easily make the first move on men, if they want to, that is.
+Corrigan went on to tell the magazine that she knows what she wants and believes that women can easily make the first move on men, if they want to, that is.
 She also admits that she feels the sexiest after a hard workout session, and a quick shower.

 Fans can see more of Joy Corrigan by following her on Instagram.